Gitesh/Agile-DevOps-SRE/Agile-Dev-Ops-SRE.md

 * Older digital products/applications have a *low* frequency of change - there is more Operations work to stabilise the environment, focus is on maintenance and uptime.

 \
 _**Non-functional requirements:**_ Operational reliability gives confidence in stability.
 Stability builds trust, trust attracts customers.
-The product owner is feature focused so will not ask for NFRs.
+A product owner is feature focused so will not ask for NFRs.
 Ops should define non-negotiable NFRs.

 * Quality - The quality of incoming work from previous stages affects the later stages.
-As DevOps is a feedback loop, quality eventually affects every thing.
+As DevOps is a feedback loop, quality eventually affects everything.
 Improving quality automatically improves productivity.

 * Reliability - measures whether a system is functioning correctly.
-This will require prioritisation of Ops work over features.
+This will require prioritisation of Ops work over features (SRE).
 Improving the quality of incoming code from 'Build' gives 'Run' reliability.
-This applies equally for 'Change' to 'Build'
+This applies equally from 'Change' to 'Build'.

 * Availability - individual components of a system may be available within the period measured (SLA), but it does not mean the system is functioning correctly.
-Repairability reduces downtime.
+* Repairability - reduces downtime.
 Complex systems are difficult to repair.
 Making SPoFs easy to repair improves availabilty.
 Use preventative maintenance.
 * Scalability - automated, flexible and demand based resource use (CPU, Network, Storage).

 ### **Notes**
 SRE = Ops focused Development.
-Maybe we should call it OpsDev?
+You could call it OpsDev.

 DevSecOps = Security gets the focus but really this is DevComplianceOps and applies to any standard you need to comply with.